hyperledger-archives/fabric/docs/Setup/Network-setup.md

     - vp0
 ```

-If we wanted to use the docker commandline to launch another peer, we need to get the IP address of the first validating peer, which will act as the root node to which the new peer(s) will connect.
+If we wanted to use the docker command line to launch another peer, we need to get the IP address of the first validating peer, which will act as the root node to which the new peer(s) will connect.
 The address is printed out on the terminal window of the first peer (e.g. 172.17.0.2) and should be passed in with the `CORE_PEER_DISCOVERY_ROOTNODE` environment variable.

 ```
 docker run --rm -it -e CORE_VM_ENDPOINT=http://172.17.0.1:2375 -e CORE_PEER_ID=vp1 -e CORE_PEER_ADDRESSAUTODETECT=true -e CORE_PEER_DISCOVERY_ROOTNODE=172.17.0.2:30303 hyperledger/fabric-peer peer node start